-The reduced paid-up option is available only for permanent life insurance.
+The reduced paid-up option is available only for permanent life policy.
 Since term life insurance policies have no cash value, they do not offer this option.

 How does reduced paid-up insurance work?

-Let's say you purchased a whole life insurance policy at age 40 and have been paying premiums for the last two decades.
+Let's say you purchased a whole life policy at age 40 and have been pay premiums for the last two decades.

 You are approaching retirement age, and no longer want to pay monthly premiums, but would like to maintain some life insurance coverage.
 Given this, surrendering your policy for its cash value may not be an ideal solution, since a new policy at age 60 can be expensive, especially if your health is not what it used to be.
-Instead, the reduced paid-up option would suit your situation.
+Instead, the reduced paid up policy would suit your situation.

 Your new policy will continue to accumulate cash value, which you can access at any time while you are still alive.
 Your beneficiaries will receive the death benefit upon your death.

 What is the difference between the reduced paid up option and a paid up addition?

 A paid-up addition is a miniature whole life policy that you can add to your original whole life policy.
 Because the additional coverage is paid in full upfront, you will not have to pay any future premiums.
 The add-on policy builds cash value and can earn dividends.